Joshimath: Shankaracharya Math

 This is the math established by Adi Shankaracharya in North India.
 The math has temples of Badrinarayan and Rajrajeshwari Devi.
 It has a sacred cave where Adi Shankaracharya supposedly undertook tapasya.

 Narsingh Temple

-This is an ancient temple of Lord Vishnu in Narsingh Avtar and main temple of Joshimath.
+This is an ancient temple of Lord Vishnu in Narsingh Avatar and main temple of Joshimath.
 It has an idol of Lord Narsingh, which is considered established by Shankaracharya.
 As per local belief, the left hand of this idol has become as thin as hair.
 On the day when it will break, the mountains Nar - Narayan (नर - नारायण)(which are situated on a way to Badrinath) shall join and become one and Lord Badrinath of Badrinath temple will disappear from the present temple and re-appear as black stone (Shaligram) at new place called Bhavishya Badri, which is situated at a distance of 10 km from Joshimath.
-During the period when Badrinath temple remains closed during winter every year, an idol of Lord Badri is brought to Narsinh temple and worshiped for six months.
+During the period when Badrinath temple remains closed during winter every year, an idol of Lord Badri is brought to Narsingh temple and worshiped for six months.